dfelinto/blender/doc/python_api/rst/bge.texture.rst

          * :class:`FilterRGB24`
          * :class:`FilterRGBA32`

-   .. method:: refresh()
+   .. method:: refresh(buffer=None, format="RGBA")

-      Refresh image, i.e. load it.
+      Refresh image, get its status and optionally copy the frame to an external buffer.

+      :arg buffer: An optional object that implements the buffer protocol.
+If specified, the image is copied to the buffer, which must be big enough or an exception is thrown.
+      :type buffer: any buffer type
+      :arg format: An optional image format specifier for the image that will be copied to the buffer.
+Only valid values are "RGBA" or "BGRA"
+      :type format: str
-      :value: see `FFmpeg Video and Image Status`_.
+      :return: see `FFmpeg Video and Image Status`_.
       :rtype: int

    .. method:: reload(newname=None)